alchemistcoin/token-extensions/README.md

 ## Extending you NFT contract

-First, your NFT project must have an [OpenZeppelin ERC721](https://docs.openzeppelin.com/contracts/4.x/)/[OpenZeppelin ERC1155](https://docs.openzeppelin.com/contracts/4.x/) compliant contract.
+First, your NFT project must have an [OpenZeppelin ERC721](https://docs.openzeppelin.com/contracts/4.x/) or an [OpenZeppelin ERC1155](https://docs.openzeppelin.com/contracts/4.x/) compliant contract.

-Once the `token-extensions` is installed in your NFT project, you need to make the following changes to your contract:
+Once the `token-extensions` library is installed in your NFT project, you need to make the following changes to your contract:

-1) Make your ERC721/ERC1155 contract extend from `@alchemistcoin/token-extensions/contracts/Erc721BurningErc20OnMint.sol` or `@alchemistcoin/token-extensions/contracts/Erc1155BurningErc20OnMint.sol` respectively.
+1) Make your ERC721/ERC1155 contract extend the interface from `@alchemistcoin/token-extensions/contracts/Erc721BurningErc20OnMint.sol` or `@alchemistcoin/token-extensions/contracts/Erc1155BurningErc20OnMint.sol` respectively.
 2) Implement a `mint` function (as per the [IErc721BurningErc20OnMint](contracts/IErc721BurningErc20OnMint.sol) or [IErc1155BurningErc20OnMint](contracts/IErc1155BurningErc20OnMint.sol)) in your NFT contract that returns the token ID which is minted when that function is called

-See [TestERC721.sol](contracts/test/TestERC721.sol)/[TestERC1155.sol](contracts/test/TestERC1155.sol) for an example.
+See [TestERC721.sol](contracts/test/TestERC721.sol)/[TestERC1155.sol](contracts/test/TestERC1155.sol) for a reference implementation.

 ## Contract unit tests